zhwa/mlir-example/book/Chapter-03-Compilation-Infrastructure.md

 void executeGemm(float* A, float* B, float* C, ...) {
   // Check cache
   if (!gGemmJIT.isCompiled) {
-    // First call: compile (expensive, ~10-100ms)
+    // First call: compile (noticeable overhead)
     auto [engine, funcPtr] = compileGemmFunction();
     gGemmJIT.engine = engine;
     gGemmJIT.funcPtr = funcPtr;
     gGemmJIT.isCompiled = true;
   }

-  // All calls: execute cached function (fast, <1µs) gGemmJIT.funcPtr(A, B, C, ...);
+  // All calls: execute cached function (fast) gGemmJIT.funcPtr(A, B, C, ...);
 }
 ```

-**First call**: Pays compilation cost (10-100ms for a simple function, seconds for complex modules).
-This is the "warmup" phase.

-**Subsequent calls**: No compilation, just direct function invocation.
-Performance is identical to AOT-compiled code.

-**Amortization**: If your program calls the function 1000 times, the compilation cost is amortized across all calls.
-Total overhead: 100ms ÷ 1000 = 0.1ms per call—negligible.
+**Why caching matters for performance**: The first call pays compilation cost—this can be noticeable for even simple functions and substantial for complex modules.
+This "warmup" phase creates unpredictable latency: the first invocation is much slower than subsequent ones.
+For production serving systems where consistent latency matters, this unpredictability is problematic.
+But for development, testing, and workloads where the same function is called many times, caching makes JIT overhead negligible.

+**Key insight**: With dynamic shapes, the compiled code is reusable across different input sizes.
+Compile once for `memref<?x?xf32>`, use for any matrix dimensions.
+This amortization is why JIT can be practical for research and prototyping despite the initial compilation overhead.

 ### When Caching Breaks: Recompilation Triggers